 2) An excellent remedy that quickly relieves inflammation in the sinuses GeloMyrtol

-3) Otrivin spray always helped me to quickly relieve nasal congestion
+3) Otrivin spray has always helped me quickly relieve nasal congestion

-4) Spery Polydex for the treatment of sinusitis 3 in 1 (antibiotic + vasoconstrictor + antiallergic)
+4) Polydex spray for the treatment of sinusitis 3 in 1 (antibiotic + vasoconstrictor + antiallergic)

 Content

-The drug, which demonstrates high efficiency in the treatment of angina and sinusitis, is valuable for patients.
-Every doctor knows that dioxidine is a powerful antibiotic that can deal with many types of dangerous microbes and bacteria.
-Due to its broad spectrum of action, the substance is considered universal.
-Dioxidine in the nose is prescribed for a wide variety of ENT diseases.
-Intense pharmacological effects require extreme caution when used.
-If the doctor prescribes this drug, you should find out what it is for, what are the forms of Dioxidine release.
+The drug, which demonstrates high effectiveness in the treatment of sore throat and sinusitis, is valuable for patients.
+Every doctor knows that dioxidin is a powerful antibiotic that can cope with many types of dangerous microbes and bacteria.
+Thanks to wide range action, the substance is considered universal.
+Dioxidin in the nose is prescribed for a wide variety of ENT diseases.
+Intensive pharmacological effects requires extreme caution when using.
+If your doctor prescribes this drug, you should find out what it is for and what forms Dioxidine comes in.

-This remedy is usually prescribed in a stationary setting, since it is dangerous for the mucous membranes.
-If it is necessary to instill Dioxidin in an adult's nose, the dosage should be agreed with the attending physician.
+This remedy is usually prescribed in inpatient conditions, because it is dangerous for mucous membranes.
+If you need to instill Dioxidin into the nose of an adult, the dosage should be agreed with the attending physician.
 In the absence of contraindications, three-time use is allowed.
-Before each instillation, you need to cleanse the nose of accumulated mucus so that the effect of the drug does not dissipate.
-The maximum single dose is 3 drops of a solution of 0.5% concentration.
+Before each instillation, you need to clear your nose of accumulated mucus so that the effect of the drug does not dissipate.
+Maximum single dose– 3 drops of a solution of 0.5% concentration.

-According to the official instructions, this antibiotic is contraindicated in childhood, however, in some cases, doctors make exceptions.
-In pediatrics, this remedy can be used if there are chronic purulent processes.
-First of all, doctors prescribe sparing medicines.
-If they do not have the desired effect, you have to use a baby solution with a concentration of no more than 0.3%.
+According to official instructions, V childhood this antibiotic is contraindicated, but in some cases doctors make exceptions.
+In pediatrics, this remedy can be used if chronic purulent processes occur.
+First of all, doctors prescribe gentle medications.
+If they do not have the desired effect, you have to use baby solution with a concentration of no more than 0.3%.
 It is used twice a day, a couple of drops in each sinus.

 How to dilute for the nose

-Before you start treatment, learn how to dilute dioxidine to wash your nose.
-Learn to maintain the correct concentration and no complications will arise.
-For an adult, a drug with a concentration of 0.5% is practically harmless.
+Before you begin treatment, find out how to dilute dioxidin for nasal rinsing.
+Learn to maintain proper concentration and no complications will arise.
+For an adult, a medicine with a concentration of 0.5% is practically harmless.
 One percent dioxidine will have to be mixed with water in equal proportions.
-If you have to treat a child, dilute the 0.5% antibiotic with water in a 2: 1 ratio.
-To prepare a solution from a medicine with a concentration of 1% per 1 part of the medicine, use 3-4 parts of water.
+If you have to treat a child, dilute the 0.5% antibiotic with water in a 2:1 ratio.
+To prepare a solution of a medicine with a concentration of 1% for 1 part of the medicine, use 3-4 parts of water.

-The procedure for instilling dioxidine into the nose is no different from the intracavitary application of the usual remedies for the common cold or sinusitis.
-To maximize the effectiveness of the drug, follow a simple sequence of steps:
+The procedure for instilling dioxidin into the nose is no different from the intracavitary use of conventional remedies against the runny nose or sinusitis.
+To ensure maximum effectiveness of the drug, follow a simple sequence of steps:

-• clear the nostrils of mucus and dried crusts;
+• clear your nostrils of mucus and dried crusts;

-• with a pipette, drip three drops (for a child - 2 drops) into each nostril;
+• using a pipette, drop three drops (for a child – 2 drops) into each nostril;

-• within 10-15 seconds, the drug will spread throughout the nasopharynx, and this is the end of the procedure.
+• within 10-15 seconds the drug will spread throughout the nasopharynx, and this will end the procedure.

-Dioxidine inhalation for children and adults demonstrates tremendous effectiveness.
-Such procedures are prescribed for therapeutic purposes to combat purulent nasopharyngeal diseases.
+Inhalations with dioxidine for children and adults demonstrate amazing effectiveness.
+Such procedures are prescribed in therapeutic purposes to combat purulent nasopharyngeal diseases.
 To properly prepare a solution for inhalation, you need to monitor the proportion of the drug.
-If you are prescribed dioxidine for sinusitis or sore throat, use a 0.25% solution.
-To do this, mix one part of a 0.5% medicine with two parts of water.
-Dioxidine with a concentration of 1% is diluted in twice the volume of the liquid.
+If you are prescribed dioxidin for sinusitis or sore throat, use a solution of 0.25% concentration.
+To do this, mix one part of 0.5% medicine with two parts of water.
+Dioxidin with a concentration of 1% is diluted in double the volume of liquid.
 For one inhalation, no more than 4 ml of solution is used.

 How to rinse your nose

-Such procedures are not prescribed for women during pregnancy and children under 16 years of age.
-Rinsing the nose with dioxidine is an extreme measure used by doctors to avoid puncture and direct puncture of the maxillary sinus.
-Such procedures are carried out in a stationary environment under the supervision of the attending physician.
-For rinsing the nose with dioxidine, a weak solution with the addition of furacilin is used.
+Such procedures are not prescribed to women during pregnancy and children under 16 years of age.
+Nasal rinsing with dioxidine - last resort, which doctors resort to to avoid puncture and direct puncture maxillary sinus.
+Such procedures are carried out in a hospital setting under the supervision of the attending physician.
+Dioxidine is used to rinse the nose weak solution with the addition of furatsilin.
 The antibiotic ensures complete disinfection of the sinuses.
-It effectively fights against the most resistant strains of bacteria that are immune even to the effects of the most powerful modern drugs.
+It effectively fights the most persistent strains of bacteria, immune to even the strongest modern drugs.

 How to store an open ampoule

-If you have purchased a large ampoule, the contents of which will last for several days, make sure that the medicine is reliably protected from the environment.
-To do this, you can do the following:
+If you purchased a large ampoule, the contents of which will last for several days, make sure that the medicine is reliably protected from environment.
+To do this you can do the following:

-• after use, tightly seal the ampoule with adhesive plaster in several layers;
+• after use, tightly seal the ampoule with adhesive tape in several layers;

-• store the drug in a container from conventional nasal drops;
+• store the drug in a container containing regular nasal drops;

 • pour the medicine into a jar with a rubber lid.

-• draw the antibiotic into a large syringe, and each time measure the required amount through the needle.
+• draw the antibiotic into a large syringe and measure the required amount through the needle each time.

-Any of the options listed above will help you keep the drug for several weeks or even months.
-The main thing to keep in mind is that dioxidine is incredibly toxic, so store it in a place where children cannot reach it.
-For better preservation, it is recommended to keep the container with the remnants of the drug in a shaded cool place.
+Any of the options listed above will help you preserve the drug for several weeks or even months.
+The main thing you need to remember is that dioxidine is incredibly toxic, so you need to store it in a place where children cannot reach it.
+For better preservation, it is recommended to keep the container with the remaining drug in a cool, shaded place.

-Doctor Komarovsky about Dioxidine in the nose for children
+Doctor Komarovsky about Dioxidin in the nose of children

-The respected Russian doctor speaks of the intracavitary use of the drug for children as follows: under the age of 16, it is highly discouraged to use this antibiotic unless absolutely necessary.
+A respected Russian doctor speaks about the intracavitary use of the drug for children as follows: up to the age of 16 years without emergency The use of this antibiotic is highly discouraged.
 According to the official instructions, the medicine is contraindicated.
-However, in extreme cases, when other means do not help to cope with purulent complications, the doctor can prescribe this antibiotic and use it under strict supervision in a stationary mode.
+However, in extreme cases, when other means do not help cope with purulent complications, the doctor may prescribe this antibiotic and use it under strict supervision in a hospital setting.

-Someone was lucky, the disease bypassed him and a person learns about its symptoms from friends or from popular science literature.
-And someone is familiar with this misfortune firsthand.
-Headache, runny nose, purulent discharge from the nose, high temperature - and these are only the main symptoms of the disease.
+Someone was lucky, the disease passed him by and he learned about its symptoms from friends or from popular science literature.
+And someone is familiar with this scourge firsthand.
+Headache, runny nose, purulent discharge from the nose, heat- and these are only the main symptoms of the disease.

-Not everyone knows that with sinusitis, as well as sinusitis, a drug called Dioxidin helps well.
-What is this drug, when it can be contraindicated, and how to use it to treat sinusitis, we will consider in this article.
+Not everyone knows that a drug called Dioxidin helps with sinusitis and sinusitis.
+What is this drug when it may be contraindicated, and how to use it to treat sinusitis, we will look at in this article.

-Dioxidine is not an antibiotic, but rather an antibacterial drug, which successfully fights against pathogenic anaerobes, salmonella, Pseudomonas aeruginosa, staphylococci, as well as strains of bacteria that are resistant to various antibiotics.
+Dioxidin is not an antibiotic, it is rather an antibacterial drug, which successfully fights pathogenic anaerobes, salmonella, Pseudomonas aeruginosa, staphylococci, as well as strains of bacteria resistant to various antibiotics.
 As you can see, the spectrum of action of the drug is quite wide.

-The action of Dioxidine is based on the ability to inhibit the multiplication of cells of pathogenic bacteria, prevent them from forming, destroying their membranes, thereby disrupting the structure of the cell.
+The action of Dioxidin is based on the ability to prevent the proliferation of pathogenic bacteria cells, do not allow them to form, destroying their membranes, thereby disrupting the structure of the cell.
 Until now, scientists have not been able to explain how the drug successfully defeats pathogens that develop without the participation of oxygen.

 • ointment 5% in tubes.